Saurabhgupta301/FIFA-World-CUP-Analysis/README.md

 * This repository presents FIFA World Cup data analysis.
 * With the help of this project we can see some useful insights and make decisions.

 # Description
 The Motive of this project is to analyze FIFA World Cup Data,we have the data from 1930 to 2014.
 The data we have is separated by Matches ,Players and Cup Holders since 1930 to 2014.
-Lot of Analysis has been done with nice Visualizations to understand and to get insights from data
+Lot of Analysis has been done with nice Visualizations to understand and to get insights from data.

 ## Table Of Contents
  - [PROJECT GOAL](https://readme.so/editor#:~:text=PROJECT%20GOAL-,PROJECT%20GOAL,-This%20project%20is)